Wednesday, March 18, 2009

 Well, there's much work calling this morning to which I must give my best effort, but I have a little flower blooming and am thinking about BETH, who is not a lick and promise kind of girl.
 She is faithful and kind, my mother-in-law.
 And I am proud of Grandma for getting high speed Internet and exploring her computer more.

-Several years ago I bought some little bulbs at the hardware store.
-A few of them have survived the gophers, so here is a good morning wind flower, a big hello and a lick and a promise...as things are starting to bloom here on the Pacific coast, I'll hope to share more flowers and perhaps even something interesting to read soon.
+Several years ago I bought some little Sparaxis bulbs at the hardware store.
+A few of them have survived the gophers, so here is a good morning "wand flower," a big hello as a lick and a promise.
+Things are starting to bloom here on the Pacific coast, so I hope to share more flowers and perhaps even something interesting to read soon.

 2 comments: